 Sea-doo Oil change Procedure 4-Tec

-I know its long but its simple read through it once and watch the video below if you want before starting the job.
-Print it out if you really want the step by step instructions.
-We don’t want you to miss an important step.
+I know it’s long but this procedure is simple to read through it once and watch the video below if you want before starting the job.
+Print it out if you really want the step-by-step instructions.
+We don’t want you to miss an important step for changing the oil in a Sea-doo jet ski.

-- Go to your Favorited dealer and get a new Filter and O-Rings.
-(Bring some extra cash, or get them off eBay at a much-reduced price).
+- Go to your favorite dealer and get a new Filter and O-Rings.
+(Bring some extra cash, or get them off eBay/Amazon at a much-reduced price).

 - Warm up the ski, either in the water or on the hose.
 (Not more than 5 minutes on the hose, just enough to warm it up)

-- Remove dipstick, and remove oil fill cap.
-(Both usually yellow)
+- Remove the dipstick, and remove the oil fill cap.
+(Both are usually yellow)

 - Start pumping as much oil as you can (about 3 quarts/ liters will come out you won’t get it all)